 The last exercise we are going to go over is lunges.

-Squats have a wider base of support, but the effectiveness from lunges force you to continuously re-adjust your bodyweight.
-Also, lunges will test mobility, and increase hip, foot, and ankle stability.
+Squats have a broader base of support, but the effectiveness of lunges forces you to continuously re-adjust your body weight.
+Also, lunges will test mobility and increase hip, foot, and ankle stability.

 To Get Started: